Alexander Hamilton Bridge

 The Alexander Hamilton Bridge is an eight-lane steel arch bridge that carries traffic over the Harlem River between the boroughs of Manhattan and the Bronx in New York City.
 The bridge connects the Trans-Manhattan Expressway in the Washington Heights section of Manhattan with the Cross Bronx Expressway as part of Interstate 95 (I-95) and U.S. Route 1 (US 1).

-The bridge opened to traffic on January 15, 1963, the same day that the Cross Bronx Expressway was completed.
+The bridge, named for Founding Father Alexander Hamilton, opened to traffic on January 15, 1963, the same day that the Cross Bronx Expressway was completed.
 For 2011, the New York City Department of Transportation, which operates and maintains the bridge, reported an average daily traffic (ADT) volume in both directions of 182,174, having reached a peak ADT of 192,848 in 1990.